ovvio-io/ovvio2/README.md

   Stores a single workspace's contents.

 - `/data/<user_id>`
   Stores a single users's private contents.
+This is really a personal workspace and holds the same type of records like a workspace.

 - `/sys/dir`
   Main organization directory.
+Stores global records like workspaces, users, tags, etc. Servers constantly keep this repository open and use it for authorization of actions.

 - `/logs/<user_id>`
-  Stores a single user's usage data (client events, aka analytics)
+  Stores a single user's usage data (client events, aka analytics).
+This is not a repository.
+Rather than commits, it stores individual log messages.

 ### Workspace Repository